-The initial Liquidity Provider for each Liquidity Facility will be National Australia Bank Limited, acting through its New York Branch.
+The initial Liquidity Provider for the Class B Trust Liquidity Facility will be Commonwealth Bank of Australia, New York Branch, which also serves as Liquidity Provider under the Liquidity Facilities for the Class AA Trust and Class A Trust.
 The Liquidity Provider meets the Liquidity Threshold Rating.